- Rate Movie[Total: 26 Average: 3.1]

 David Zucker had been working on a Davy Crockett project at Universal, but it stalled because of the large budget and script problems.
-He had a first look deal at Universal and pitched the low brow and lower budget BASEketball, which landed a greenlight from the studio for $25 million.
-The movie was based off of a game he invented and played in the 1980s and he had failed twice to turn it into a TV series over the years.
-A pilot episode was filmed as a TV game starring Chris Rock and then was retooled as a HBO series, where it quickly fell apart because of a terrible script.
-BASEketball finally made it before the cameras, but did not fall apart this time, even with another terrible script.
+He had a first-look deal at Universal and pitched this low-brow and lower budget picture, which landed a greenlight.
+The budget for BASEketball was $25 million.
+The movie was based on a game he invented and played in the 1980s and he had failed twice to turn it into a TV series over the years.
+A pilot episode was filmed as a TV game starring Chris Rock and then was retooled as an HBO series, where it quickly fell apart because of a terrible script.

 Universal initially tried to bring on the Kushner-Locke Co. to split costs on the picture, but no deal was reached.
-The studio had a three year co-financing arrangement, in which Kushner-Locke takes international markets — but Zucker insisted that Universal handle BASEketball overseas through UIP, which was joint overseas distribution from Universal, Paramount and MGM.
+The studio had a three-year co-financing arrangement, in which Kushner-Locke takes international markets — but Zucker insisted that Universal handle BASEketball overseas through UIP, which was a joint overseas distribution from Universal, Paramount, and MGM.
 UIP ended up dumping the movie straight to video in almost every overseas market.

 Universal dated BASEketball for July 31, 1998, and the studio was in a year-long slump, releasing a string of box office disasters in ’97 and ’98.
 The studio’s original summer slate consisted of only Out Of Sight, BASEketball, and Virus — but the costly Virus was delayed until 1999.
 Out Of Sight disappointed during its domestic run, but Universal had hopes that the newfound fame surrounding South Park creators Trey Parker and Matt Stone would translate to big business.